Mictronics/readsb/README.md

 that adds new functionality and is designed to be built as a Debian/Raspbian package.

+This version is licensed under the GPL (v2 or later).
+See the file COPYING for details.

 # Features

 * 2.4MHz "oversampling" support